 This is a comprehensive book summary of the book Teaching to Transgress: Education as the Practice of Freedom by bell hooks.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences:

 A collection of essays on teaching and education by the one and only bell hooks.
 An author devoted her life towards encouraging students to open their minds and hearts so they can see past the limiting boundaries set by society.
 Teaching to Transgress offers refreshing concepts that reveal what really happens in the classroom – how students are taught obedience, not encouraged to think critically.
 And most importantly, what can be done by teachers so youngsters, regardless of race and gender, can find their path and “transgress”.

 Education should be enabling.
 It should provide us with the means to fulfill our intellectual destiny.
 To find freedom.
 To uplift ourselves and others.
 Not reinforce racist stereotypes.
 The work of bell hooks is heavily influenced by the thinker Paulo Freire.
 The current volume uses Freire’s work to battle the so-called banking model of education.
 A concept stating that students are viewed as empty containers into which educators must put knowledge.
 Hooks uses critical pedagogy to free students from the created school prison, so they can view the other side of knowledge.
 Namely, that learning could be liberatory.

 Reason To Read: